-Have you ever found yourself at war with an entry on your “to-do” list — staring down a task, project or phone call that has been literally chasing you all day (or all week, for that matter).
-Somehow we never fully escape the impending doom.
-With time it seems the task only begins to loom even larger.
+Have you found yourself at war with an entry on your “to-do” list.
+Are you staring down a task, project or phone call that has been literally chasing you all week (all month for that matter)?
+Somehow we never fully escape that impending doom.
+With time it seems the task only looms larger.

 Procrastination is a problem that we create for ourselves — and it’s high time we took back the reins.

 But, first things first.
 Why do we continue to procrastinate?

 We realize that putting off the task isn’t doing us any favors (and we know this).
 In most cases, it only delays the inevitable, while increasing anxiety.
 Yet without fail, we still seem hell-bent on putting things off.
 It makes no sense, yet perfect sense — all in the same breath.
 There is a pay-off lurking there and we have to stop the dysfunctional cycle.